OperationSpark/iot-setup/README.md

  * Walk through the installation using the default options
  * Restart your computer

+### Set up Workspace
+ - Windows users, enter "CTRL + SHIFT + P".
+Mac users, enter "CMD + SHIFT + P".
+ - In the form that opens up, type `"git clone"` and select the `Git: Clone` option.
+ - Click `Clone from GitHub`
+ - Authorize GitHub
+ - Go to your GitHub repository on GitHub, click the green `Code` button, and copy the URL provided to you into the VS Code form.

 ### Final VS Code Setup Steps
- - Open up the Extensions section of VS Code and and search for "open in browser".
-You should see a version of "open in browser" with version 2.0.0 by "TechER".
+ - Open up the Extensions section of VS Code and and search for "live server".
+You should see a version of "live server" with version 5.6.1 by "Ritwick Dey".
 Click "Install" for this extension.
-This will allow you to open up any HTML files you create directly in your browser by right-clicking on the file (in the VS Code file browser) and selecting "Open in Default Browser".
+This will allow you to open up any HTML files you create directly in your browser by right-clicking on the file (in the VS Code file browser) and selecting "Open with Live Server".
- - Open up a new Terminal in VS Code.
-Type `git clone https://github.com/<your github username>/<your github username>.github.io` to place a copy of your main repository on your machine.

 ## 2) Install your projects